- Table of Contents

 What are the basic hand embroidery tools I need for starting my embroidery project?

 - Scissors – A large scissors for cutting fabric ; Embroidery thread snip is a very handy tool to have when doing hand embroidery.
 If you are using scissors instead of a snip use small one with sharp points.
-Pinking shears are also handy to have for cutting the fabric edges in a zig zag manner,
+Pinking shears are also handy to have for cutting the fabric edges in a zig zag manner.
+Checkout the post on the 13 different cutting tools for sewing and embroidery.

 - Thimble – This is used to protect the middle finger when pushing the needle through the fabric.
 They are available made in metal and plastic.